 If you choose to use the DSCP tags in your Access Control policy configuration, each DSCP value (0-63) that is relevant to your configuration needs to be mapped to one of the four egress queues(Low, Medium, High, or Highest).
-The default queue for all DSCP values is Medium.
-To assign the queue mappings to the DSCP values, perform the following procedure.
+The default queue for all DSCP values is 0.To assign the queue mappings to the DSCP values, perform the following procedure.

-- 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
+- 1. Log into your switch management page (see "Access your switch management page" on page 6). - 2.
 Click on QoS and click on DSCP. - 3.
-Select Enabled in the DSCP Mapping Status drop-down list to enable DSCP.
-For each value that is relevant to your configuration, select a queue priority (Low, Medium, High, or Highest) in the Priority column.
+For each DSCP In value that is relevant to your configuration, select a queue (Low, Medium, High, or Highest) in the Queue column.
+Select Enabled in the DSCP Mapping drop-down list.
 Click Apply to save the settings.
-Click Reset to Default at the bottom of the page to reset the priorities back to their default values.